albert-perlman/mojo-vscode-theme/README.md

 # mojo
-vscode dark theme with muted shades of blue and purple
+Dark theme with muted shades of blue and purple.

+For best experience, use with [mojo pack](https://marketplace.visualstudio.com/items?itemName=aperlman.mojo-pack) extensions.